kiks2022/HIV-Evidence-Assistant-LLM-RAG/README.md

 This project was built by someone with an MPH background working at the intersection of public health, pharmacy, and data science.
 The Nigeria-specific focus came from a real frustration with tools that present US guidelines as if they are globally applicable — they are not, and the difference matters clinically.

-The goal was to build something that a pharmacist at an APIN-supported ART site in Nigeria could actually use — not a demo that looks impressive in a conference room but falls apart the moment someone asks a question that matters.

 ---